 General Requirements for a PhD Degree

-Completion of FOR 500 Science of Creative Intelligence or STC 508 Science and Technology of Consciousness, plus an additional Forest Academy for each semester in which the student is enrolled for at least three four-week blocks.
-Students in 1 ½-year or longer programs are allowed to miss one Forest Academy during their PhD or doctorate degree program, but this requirement may be waived when a doctoral student teaches a Forest Academy.
+Completion of FOR 500 Science of Creative Intelligence or STC 508 Exploring Consciousness, plus an additional forest academy for each semester in which the student is enrolled for at least three four-week blocks.
+Students in 1½-year or longer programs are allowed to miss one Forest Academy during their PhD or doctorate program, but this requirement may be waived when a doctoral student teaches a forest academy.

 Development of consciousness